-- We can't make transistors faster due to current leakage, - and because of that, we can't reliably make performance better by waiting for clock speeds to increase.
+- Making transistors smaller doesn't make them lower power, - so if we were to make them faster, they would take more power, - which will eventually lead to our processors melting... - and because of that, we can't reliably make performance better by waiting for clock speeds to increase.

-How do we continue to get better performing computation?
-Any suggestions?
+How do we continue to get better computation performance?